astronomer/docs/astro/install-aws.md

 ## Astronomer support creates the cluster

-Astronomer support creates your first cluster on the Astronomer cloud after you've provided your setup information.
+Astronomer support creates your first Astro cluster in a dedicated AWS account after you've provided your setup information.

 Wait for confirmation that the installation is successful before you access Astro and create a Deployment.